MUSANDAM – DUBAI DAY TRIP TO OMAN

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 It took me four visits to Dubai before I finally reserved a full day to see Oman.
-Okay, I just got a very little glimpse of the northern part of Oman but it honestly is one of the top day trips from Dubai.
-That is why I added it on my “50 top things to do in Dubai” list.
+Okay, I just got a tiny glimpse of the northern part of Oman, but it honestly is one of the top day trips from Dubai.
+That is why I added it to my “50 top things to do in Dubai” list.

 Why Visit the Musandam Peninsula?

-You should know before your day trip from Dubai to Musandam that driving takes a while but you will be rewarded with boat trips, lovely scenery and incredible views of the stark limestone mountains.
+Getting there takes a while, but you will be rewarded with boat trips, lovely scenery, and incredible views of the stark limestone mountains.

-However, although Musandam is getting more popular these days and attracts a lot of tourists from Ras Al-Khaimah and Dubai it still retains its originality and natural feeling despite having a touristy touch to it.
-For a change of scene, it’s one of the best day trips from Dubai.
+However, although Musandam is getting more popular these days and attracts many tourists from Ras Al-Khaimah and Dubai, it still retains its originality and natural feeling despite having a touristy touch to it.

-To start your Musandam tour from Dubai you can either travel by car to Khasab which is about a three-hour drive from Dubai or if you do a guided tour like I did, then you will be picked up from the hotel.
+To start your Musandam tour from Dubai, you can either a) travel by car to Khasab, which is about a three-hour drive from Dubai, or b) do a guided tour (like I did), and then you will be picked up from the hotel.

-A guided tour to Oman from Dubai is probably the easiest way but of course, you could always fly from Dubai to Khasab if you prefer, but I actually recommend getting there by bus.
+A guided tour to Oman from Dubai is probably the easiest way.
+You could also fly from Dubai to Khasab if you prefer, but I actually recommend getting there by bus.

-You can stay there overnight as well: I personally think a day trip is enough but if you can decide to stay longer you can click here to find the best rates for your accommodation in Oman.
+You can stay there, overnight as well: I personally think a day trip is enough, but if you can decide to stay longer you can book your accommodation in Oman.

 Packing List Musandam

-If you have a visa for the UAE you shouldn’t need an extra visa for Oman but you definitely have to bring your original passport with you and to take a copy of your passport.
+If you have a visa for the UAE, you shouldn’t need an extra visa for Oman, but you definitely have to bring your original passport with you and take a copy of your passport.

-In order to make the most of your Oman trip from Dubai, it’s also important to take everything you’ll need with you: swimming gear, sun lotion etc. and of course your camera.
+To make the most of your Oman trip from Dubai, it’s also important to take everything you’ll need with you: swimming gear, sun lotion, etc., and of course your camera.

 Dhow Cruise from Khasab